Poland in the Junior Eurovision Song Contest: History

-In 2018, the form of choosing a representative and song changed - the person representing Poland was selected internally based on the viewers' votes in the previously performed program The Voice Kids and the song was fully internally.
-Roksana Węgiel was as the Polish representative, competing with the song "Anyone I Want to Be".
+In 2018, the form of choosing a representative and song changed - the artist representing Poland was selected internally based on the viewers' votes in the previously aired program The Voice Kids and the song was selected fully internally.
+Roksana Węgiel was selected as the Polish representative, competing with the song "Anyone I Want to Be".
 She won the contest and gave Poland its first victory in the competition.
-In 2019 in Gliwice, the host country used a children's talent show format, Szansa na sukces, as the selection method for their artist.
+In 2019 in Gliwice, the host country returned to a national selection format, reviving the children's talent show Szansa na sukces and using it as the selection method for their artist.
 Viki Gabor and her song "Superhero" represented Poland and won with 278 points.
-It is the second time Poland won and the first time a country won on home soil.
+It is the second time Poland won, the first time a country won on home soil, and the first time a country won the contest twice in a row.
 As hosts, they finished 9th being represented by Ala Tracz and the song "I'll Be Standing", which is their worst result since 2016.
 In the following year, Poland achieved its third podium result by finishing in 2nd place with Sara James.